rhaiscript/book/src/language/fn-curry.md

 Currying is done via the `curry` keyword and produces a new [function pointer] which carries the curried arguments.

-When the curried [function pointer] is called, the curried arguments are inserted starting from the left.
+When the curried [function pointer] is called, the curried arguments are inserted starting from the _left_.

 The actual call arguments should be reduced by the number of curried arguments.

 ```rust,no_run